 Monitoring your fleet’s data through a telematics system is a good way to improve how you manage your fleet’s fuel and increase its return on investment.
 In particular, the three main areas that telematics can help with are:

-• Miles per gallon – To improve fuel efficiency, businesses need to have a solid understanding of their current situation.
+- Miles per gallon – To improve fuel efficiency, businesses need to have a solid understanding of their current situation.
 Telematics can help with this, as the system provides you with accurate miles per gallon (MPG) readings for each of your vehicles.
 These figures can be used to adapt and develop your fuel strategy so that it’s more efficient.
+Telematics is also beneficial for the environment as more-efficient vehicles emit less greenhouse gas emissions.

 What other technology can help me?